lowla/liblowladb/README.md

 [![Platform](https://img.shields.io/cocoapods/p/liblowladb.svg?style=flat)](http://cocoadocs.org/docsets/liblowladb)

 ## Requirements
+liblowladb is currently supported on iOS 6.0 and above.
+Versions for Android and Windows are planned.
+**The unit tests for liblowladb on iOS require XCode 6.
+The Travis build will fail until Travis migrates to XCode 6, which is expected to happen shortly after the general release.**

 ## Installation

-liblowladb is available through [CocoaPods](http://cocoapods.org).
+On iOS, liblowladb is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

     pod "liblowladb"